wzhudev/reverse-linear-sync-engine/README.md

 > [!note]
 > **Code References**
 >
 > - `M1`: The decorator used to add observability to LSE models.
->
 > - `as.propertyChanged`: `ClientModel.propertyChanged`
->
 > - `as.markPropertyChanged`: `ClientModel.markPropertyChanged`
->
 > - `as.referencedPropertyChanged`: `ClientModel.referencedPropertyChanged`
->
 > - `as.updateReferencedModel`: `ClientModel.updateReferencedModel`
->

-As discussed in the [Observability](https://chat.deepseek.com/a/chat/s/fd61116c-cfd9-4043-b25e-8fdc7900b48b#observability-\(m1\)) section, LSE leverages the `M1` function to make model properties observable.
+As discussed in the [Observability](<https://chat.deepseek.com/a/chat/s/fd61116c-cfd9-4043-b25e-8fdc7900b48b#observability-(m1)>) section, LSE leverages the `M1` function to make model properties observable.
 Beyond enabling observability, `M1` also plays a pivotal role in transaction generation.

-Here’s how it works:
+Here's how it works:

 When a property of a model is assigned a new value, the setter intercepts the assignment and triggers `propertyChanged`.
 This function records:

 - The name of the property
 - The new value
 - The old value